haxe-continuation/haxe-continuation/README.md

 ### Generator

-haxe-continuation also provider a utility to wrap CPS functions into `Iterator`s.
+haxe-continuation also provider an utility to wrap CPS functions into `Iterator`s.

 For example: